 - Set the Base DN, which is the base of the search tree for all users

 - [Optional] Specify a User Object Class, which controls the types of results that Looker will find and return.
-This is useful if the Base DN is a mix of object types (i.e., people, groups, printers, etc), and you only want to return entries of one type.
+This is useful if the Base DN is a mix of object types (people, groups, printers, and so on), and you only want to return entries of one type.

 - Specify the Email Attr, First Name Attr, and Last Name Attr.
 This information tells Looker how to map those fields and extract their information at login time.

 - Set the ID Attr, which indicates a field that Looker itself should use as the unique ID for users.
 This will generally be one of the login fields.

 - Optionally, enter an Optional Custom Filter, which lets you provide arbitrary LDAP filters that will be applied when searching for a user to bind during LDAP authentication.
 This is useful if you want to filter out sets of user records, such as disabled users or users who are in a different organization.